-The school opened its doors in August 2000, but not without a year of prayer and preparation.
-Howell Teasley, a former Lockheed director, and his wife, Jane, a former high school teacher, retired to north Georgia and became active members of Morganton Baptist Church.
+It all started when Howell Teasley, a former Lockheed director, and his wife, Jane, a former high school teacher, retired to north Georgia and became active members of Morganton Baptist Church.
 An unexpected clause was discovered in a deed for the abandoned Morganton Elementary public school property that made the church the new owner of the neglected, three-building campus.
-The Teasleys, along with a group of parents who were then driving to a Christian school some distance from their homes, asked the church if the school could use the renovated church as a Christian school.
-Following an affirmative vote of the church and a meeting with the regional representative of the Association of Christian Schools International, the church voted to allow a Christian school to be housed in the church-owned facilities.
+The Teasleys, along with a group of parents who were then driving to a Christian school some distance from their homes, asked Morganton Baptist if they could renovate and use the abandoned campus as a Christian school.
+Following a meeting with the regional representative of the Association of Christian Schools International to see if the idea was even feasible, the church voted to allow a Christian school to lease the church-owned facilities.
 Howell Teasley was appointed administrator with his wife as co-administrator.
-The first chairman of the board was the Rev. George O’Brian, Chris Scoggins was elected vice chairman, and Teri Bledsoe was voted secretary and her husband, Chris, treasurer.
+The first chairman of the board was the Rev. George O’Brian.
+Chris Scoggins was elected vice chairman.
+Teri Bledsoe was voted secretary and her husband, Chris, became treasurer.

-The response to the creation of Mountain Area Christian Academy was so enthusiastic that the school opened its doors with an enrollment of 40 students and seven teachers.
+The response to the creation of Mountain Area Christian Academy was so enthusiastic that the school opened its doors already having enrolled 40 students with seven teachers on staff.

 Our mission at Mountain Area Christian Academy is to glorify God by providing an educational program that is Christ–centered, Biblically based, academically excellent, and focused on equipping and encouraging our students to obediently fulfill God’s purpose for their lives.

-We believe the Bible is the standard of all truth and knowledge and therefore, are committed to teaching all subjects with God’s Word as the focal point.
-We believe it is our God given responsibility to teach our students traditional education fundamentals and life skills that will prepare our graduates to develop goals, make decisions, and live a life that is centered on Christ and glorifying to God.
+We believe the Bible is the standard of all truth and knowledge and therefore, we are committed to teaching all subjects with God’s Word as the foundation.
+We believe it is our God-given responsibility to teach our students the traditional fundamentals of education as well as life skills that will prepare our graduates to establish goals, make decisions, and live a life centered on Christ and God’s glory.